RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

     // To check if a model is currently being scanned:
     // bool Pipes::<fname>::ModelInUse(str model_name)

+    /// @{ Non-Gambit convenience functions
     //  =======================================================================
     //  These are not known to Gambit, but they do basically all the real work.
     //  The Gambit module functions merely wrap the functions here and hook
     //  them up to their dependencies, and input parameters.

+    /// Compute an MSSM spectrum using flexiblesusy
     // In GAMBIT there are THREE flexiblesusy MSSM spectrum generators currently in
     // use, for each of three possible boundary condition types:
     //   - GUT scale input